BOARDS OF CORRECTION OF MILITARY RECORDS

 WHAT ARE BOARDS OF CORRECTION OF MILITARY RECORDS?

 The military makes mistakes—simple as that, and these mistakes can have an enormous impact on your career or life after service.
-Your eligibility for VA benefits, disability, even holding certain jobs or attending certain schools can be impacted.
+Your eligibility for veterans benefits, military benefits, VA disability, even holding certain jobs or attending certain schools can be impacted.
 Fortunately, you may be able to do something about this.

-WHAT CAN BOARDS OF CORRECTION OF MILITARY RECORDS DO?
+WHAT CAN BOARDS OF CORRECTION OF NAVAL RECORDS DO?

 - Mental health conditions, including post-traumatic stress disorder (PTSD)